SunnyLimc/obsidian-limc/000  -  MOC Indexes/400 Ideas MOC.md

 	- [x] fix `nvim` popup, suppress Enter key to confirm a autocomplete
 		- [x] fixed, it has hidden in snippets/vim-cmp extra lua script
 - [x] synchronize SSH key between WSL and Windows
+- [ ] Use Arch Linux as my default distribution
+	- [ ] fork repo and edit it
 - [ ] make `less` colorful
 - [ ] try to figured out how the OCR program works and convert it to AHK.
 - [ ] improve NGINX reverse docker proxy for a future use